 Leica D-LUX 5 vs Olympus E-P5

-The Leica D-LUX 5 and the Olympus PEN E-P5 are two digital cameras that were revealed to the public, respectively, in September 2010 and May 2013.
+The Leica D-LUX 5 and the Olympus PEN E-P5 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and May 2013.
 The D-LUX 5 is a fixed lens compact, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on a 1/1.7-inch (D-LUX 5) and a Four Thirds (E-P5) sensor.
 The Leica has a resolution of 10 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.